GroupTissot/DSMLFinalProject/README.md

 After obtaining these predictions, we appended them to the test dataset, providing a clear and accessible way to review the model's output.

 In a Kaggle competition, we submitted our predictions to verify the model's performance against real-world standards.
 Over the course of the competition, we uploaded our submissions a total of 71 times.
 The highest score was 0.555, using the OpenAI text embeddings.
 The above results are saved to a CSV file `Name = 'predicted_difficulties.csv'`.
+Unfortunately we haven't talked about OpenAI model in our video due to the short amount of time, but you can see the realted juniper file above
 ![Results](/Image/Results.png)